-8 No cultural resources were noted at the Munitions Support Facility Addition (Building 9 2348) or the LOLA Support Facility MILCON.
-Both small parcels were located adjacent 10 to structures or developed infrastructure, and both parcels show evidence of previous earth-moving activities in the form of extensive leveling and grading.
-The LOLA 11 12 Extension MILCON parcel has also been subject to significant earth-moving activities.
-13 The area immediately east of the ramp has been bladed and leveled, with abundant 14 imported gravels.
-A large earthen berm (approximately 30 meters wide) is located 15 between the end of the ramp and a paved road.
-The paved road and a deep drainage 16 channel, also traverse the parcel from north to south.
-To the east of the earthen 17 channel is undeveloped land that is heavily eroded and deeply dissected by intermittent 18 washes, with the dominant vegetation consisting of sparse creosotebush.
-Although 19 undeveloped, this portion of the parcel does exhibit signs of off-road vehicle use and 20 limited earth-moving activities.
-The area immediately east of the wash appears to have 21 been mechanically stripped of vegetation.
-No cultural resources were identified, with 22 the exception of a modern USACE 1984 survey marker (IO 3).
+No cultural resources were noted at the Munitions Support Facility Addition (Building 2348) or the LOLA Support Facility MILCON.
+Both small parcels were located adjacent to structures or developed infrastructure, and both parcels show evidence of previous earth-moving activities in the form of extensive leveling and grading.
+The LOLA Extension MILCON parcel has also been subject to significant earth-moving activities.
+The area immediately east of the ramp has been bladed and leveled, with abundant imported gravels.
+A large earthen berm (approximately 30 meters wide) is located between the end of the ramp and a paved road.
+The paved road and a deep drainage channel, also traverse the parcel from north to south.
+To the east of the earthen channel is undeveloped land that is heavily eroded and deeply dissected by intermittent washes, with the dominant vegetation consisting of sparse creosotebush.
+Although undeveloped, this portion of the parcel does exhibit signs of off-road vehicle use and limited earth-moving activities.
+The area immediately east of the wash appears to have been mechanically stripped of vegetation.
+No cultural resources were identified, with the exception of a modern USACE 1984 survey marker (IO 3).

-24 The Air Force made slight modifications to the layout of proposed improvements after 25 fieldwork was completed.
-The East Apron additions were expanded slightly to the southwest and northeast and the LOLA Support Facility was shifted to extend to the 26 27 east, instead of the northeast.
-Each of these modifications was extremely minor and 28 should not affect the results of the current cultural resources investigation.
-The 29 relocation of O'Bannon Road approximately 0.15 mile to the east had not yet been 30 proposed and was therefore not surveyed.
-However, each of the changes, including the 31 relocation of O'Bannon Road are located in areas that have previously been surveyed 32 prior to the current investigation and no cultural resources were documented.
-Based on 33 results of previous investigations, current geological and geomorphological conditions 34 as well as the results of the current survey, which effectively surveyed more than 80 35 percent of the proposed improvements, it is extremely unlikely that any additional, previously unknown cultural resources would be identified.
-36 37
+The Air Force made slight modifications to the layout of proposed improvements after fieldwork was completed.
+The East Apron additions were expanded slightly to the southwest and northeast and the LOLA Support Facility was shifted to extend to the east, instead of the northeast.
+Each of these modifications was extremely minor and should not affect the results of the current cultural resources investigation.
+The relocation of O'Bannon Road approximately 0.15 mile to the east had not yet been proposed and was therefore not surveyed.
+However, each of the changes, including the relocation of O'Bannon Road are located in areas that have previously been surveyed prior to the current investigation and no cultural resources were documented.
+Based on results of previous investigations, current geological and geomorphological conditions as well as the results of the current survey, which effectively surveyed more than 80 percent of the proposed improvements, it is extremely unlikely that any additional, previously unknown cultural resources would be identified.

 In addition, no historic structures are located within the APE.
-The Thunderbird Hangar (Building 292) and Building 805 are located adjacent to Building 295 and were

-40 previously recommended as eligible for listing in the NRHP.
-However, neither building

-41 has been nominated for or listed in the NRHP or the Nevada State Register.
-It is

-- 42 uncertain if either building has retained enough integrity to still be listed, but the setting - 43 and association of both buildings have been compromised by construction and - 44 demolition in the area.
+The Thunderbird Hangar (Building 292) and Building 805 are located adjacent to Building 295 and were previously recommended as eligible for listing in the NRHP.
+However, neither building has been nominated for or listed in the NRHP or the Nevada State Register.
+It is uncertain if either building has retained enough integrity to still be listed, but the setting and association of both buildings have been compromised by construction and demolition in the area.

+The cultural resources survey associated with the proposed beddown of the TASS is currently in consultation with the Nevada SHPO; however, the findings of these studies are negative and USAF concurs that there will be No Affect to Historic Properties 36 CFR §800.4(d) (1).
+Additionally much of the proposed APE is already developed and or disturbed areas per 36 CFR §800.3(a)(1).
+These reports and APE have also been forwarded to the 17 tribes affiliated with Nellis AFB and no comments have been received.
+Additionally, USAF consulted on this project with the tribes at the 11 May Semi Annual Native American Meeting in Beatty, Nevada; the tribes did not express concerns during this meeting.